 1. Criticism of the Influence of the United States in Middle East Affairs

-The protesters perceived the reigning monarch as a puppet of a non-Muslim Western power, particularly the U.S. They also deemed that Western influence was negatively affecting Iranian culture.
+The protesters perceived the reigning monarch as a puppet of a non-Muslim Western countries and powers like the United States.
+They also deemed that Western influence was negatively affecting Iranian culture.
 Hence, the aftermath of the revolution saw disagreements and a drastic reversal in the relationship between Iran and the United States.

-Iranian-American policy analyst Karim Sadjadpour mentioned that Supreme Leader Ayatollah Ali Khamenei considers the American government as an arrogant foreign power keen on establishing a global dictatorship and furthering its political and economic interests by dominating other countries and trampling their rights.
+Iranian-American policy analyst Karim Sadjadpour explained that Supreme Leader Ayatollah Ali Khamenei considers the American government as an arrogant foreign power keen on establishing a global dictatorship and furthering its political and economic interests by dominating other countries and trampling their sovereignty and rights.

-The Supreme Leader of Iran believes that an oppressive power such as the U.S. naturally views the Islamic system as an enemy and intolerable rival.
-Essentially, the conflict and confrontation between Iran and the U.S. are natural and unavoidable.
+The Supreme Leader of Iran believes that an oppressive global power and influential state actor such as the U.S. naturally views the Islamic system as an enemy and intolerable rival.
+This means that the conflict and confrontation between Iran and the U.S. are natural and unavoidable.
+Both countries have competing interests in the geopolitical arena.

-It is also worth mentioning that the U.S. government has constantly meddled with affairs in the Middle East and the Gulf, thus angering most Iranian figures.
-For example, the Clinton administration launched the dual containment foreign policy aimed at containing the influence of Iran and Iraq.
+It is also important to underscore the fact that the U.S. government has been criticized for constantly meddled with affairs in the Middle East and the Gulf.
+This has angering most Iranian figures.
+For example, to contain the influence of Iran and Iraq in the region, the Clinton administration launched the dual containment foreign policy.

 2. Designation of Iran by the American Government as a Terrorist

-Throughout the history of Iran-US relations, the American government has repeatedly accused Iran and influential Iranian figures as terrorists and supporters of terrorist factions in the Middle East and the specific Gulf region.
-For example, the U.S. repeatedly criticized Iran for supporting the Islamist organization Hezbollah.
+The American government has repeatedly accused Iran and influential Iranian figures as terrorists and supporters of terrorist factions in the Middle East and the specific Gulf region throughout the modern history of Iran-US relations.
+Note that the U.S. under different presidents have repeatedly criticized the Iran for supporting the Islamist organization Hezbollah.

-Several American courts have ruled that both Iran and Hezbollah were involved in several anti-American terrorist attacks abroad, including the April 1983 bombing of the U.S. embassy in Beirut, the 1983 bombing of foreign military Barracks in Beirut, and the 1996 bombing of Khobar Towers in Saudi Arabia.
+Several American courts have ruled that both Iran and Hezbollah were involved in numerous anti-American terrorist attacks abroad.
+Notable examples include the April 1983 bombing of the U.S. embassy in Beirut, the 1983 bombing of foreign military Barracks in Beirut, and the 1996 bombing of Khobar Towers in Saudi Arabia.

 3. Alleged Nuclear Weapon Development via the Iranian Nuclear Program

-The U.S. actually provided Iran its first nuclear reactor and nuclear fuel in 1957 as part of its Atom for Peace Initiatives.
+The U.S. specifically provided Iran its first nuclear reactor and nuclear fuel in 1957 as part of its Atom for Peace Initiatives.
 The Americans provided further weapons-grade enriched uranium after 1967.
-Western European governments also participated in the U.S. initiative, thus giving the Iranian government further assistance.
+Several western European governments also participated in the U.S. initiative.
+This gave the Iranian government further financial and technical assistance.

-However, as the relationship between the two countries went south, the U.S. began suspecting in 2003 under the Bush administration that Iran was using its nuclear program to develop nuclear weapons.
+However, as the relationship between the two countries went south, the U.S. government, under the Bush administration, began suspecting that Iran was using its nuclear program to develop nuclear weapons.
 The allegations stemmed in part from studies conducted by Iranian researchers centering on military applications of its nuclear program.

-Iran has repeatedly denied the accusations, maintaining that its nuclear program centered solely on electricity generation.
-Nonetheless, under the Obama administration, Iran, the permanent members of the United Nations, and the European Union signed the Joint Comprehensive Plan of Action or Iran Nuclear Deal.
+Iran has repeatedly denied the accusations.
+It argued that its nuclear program centered solely on power generation.
+Nonetheless, under the Obama administration, Iran, the United Nations, and the European Union signed the Joint Comprehensive Plan of Action or Iran Nuclear Deal.
 The agreement marked an improvement in Iran-US relations.

-But the Trump administration slammed the Iran Nuclear Deal and announced that the U.S. government would exit from the deal in May 2018.
+But the Trump administration slammed the Iran Nuclear Deal and announced that the American government would exit from the deal in May 2018.
 He also brought back the economic sanctions that were lifted under the terms of the agreement.
-The Iranian government noted that the American government violated the deal.
+The Iranian government expressed discontent and noted that the American government violated the deal.

 4. Iran and the Promotion of an Anti-American Stance to Repress Democracy

-Criticizing Western culture and the dominance of its influence has enabled the Iranian government to establish and maintain a nationalist identity through the identification of what seems to be a common enemy.
-Essentially, the incessant meddling of the U.S. and other Western powers to Middle East affairs has provided Iran with reason to rally its people.
+Criticizing Western culture and its global influence has enabled the Iranian government to establish and maintain a nationalist identity through the identification of what seems to be a common enemy.
+The incessant meddling of the U.S. and other Western powers to Middle East affairs has essentially provided Iran with reason to mobilize its people.

 FURTHER READINGS AND REFERENCES